Disney+: best new shows streaming this week | ScreenHub Australia - Film & Television Jobs, News, Reviews & Screen Industry Data

 Invisible (13 Dec)

-Series. inspired by the bestselling book of the same name, a 12-year-old boy suffers severe PTSD following a terrible accident, and receives guidance from a psychologist, to whom he admits he has the power of invisibility.
+Series. inspired by the bestselling book of the same name, a 12-year-old boy suffers severe PTSD following a terrible accident, and receives guidance from a psychologist, to whom he admits he has the power every child (and probably adult) would choose as their superpower: invisibility.

 Skeleton Crew (3 Dec)